RobertBurrellDonkin/Psytitian/README.md

  * experimentallly...

 ## Toy
-For playing with ideas about
+For playing with ideas about:

  * Faceted dynamic semantic typing
  * Javascript only applications